What is business?

 Business is suitable for a range of students.
 Whilst the course will not necessarily teach you how to get rich, it is useful for anyone considering starting their own business or pursuing a career in the business world.
 A-level Business is, in particular, valued by employers because of the practical skills learned on the course.
 The course is also of value for a wide range of professions including accountancy, law, finance, retail, management or any career that demands an understanding of the wider world.
 Good written skills are important, particularly the ability to analyse using business theories.

 A-level Business is assessed at the end of the two year course through three 2 hour exams.
-You will be examined on Marketing, People and Global Business, then on Business Activities, Decisions and Strategy, finishing with a synoptic exam based on an investigation into a particular market with a theme of the competitive environment.
+Themes 1 and 4 are assessed in first paper followed by Themes 2 and 3 in the second paper.
+The examining session finishes with a synoptic exam based on an investigation into a particular market with a theme of the competitive environment.

 How useful will Business be to me?